ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 # {{site.data.keyword.block_storage_is_short}} profiles
 {: #block-storage-profiles}

 When you provision {{site.data.keyword.block_storage_is_short}} volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, API, or Terraform you specify a volume profile that best meets your storage requirements.
-Profiles are generally available as three predefined IOPS levels or with custom IOPS.
+The second-generation profile (`sdp`) is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
+You can specify custom capacity, IOPS, and Throughput with the `sdp` profile.
+First-generation profiles are generally available as three predefined IOPS levels or with custom IOPS.
 The volume profiles from the _tiered_ family provide reliable IOPS/GB performance for volumes up to 16,000 GB capacity.
 With a _custom_ volume profile, you can specify your own IOPS value in a range that is appropriate for your selected volume capacity.
 {: shortdesc}

-Customers with special access can provision storage with the new `sdp` profile.
-The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during the select availability release.
-For more information about this release, such as billing, supported features, and limitations, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).
-{: preview}

 ## Block Storage profile families
 {: #block-storage-profile-overview}

 When you create a Block Storage volume, you can select from various profiles.
-- [Select availability]{: tag-green} The defined performance family profile provides even more flexibility when it comes to specifying capacity and IOPS.
+- The defined performance family profile provides even more flexibility when it comes to specifying capacity and IOPS.
 Volume profiles in the defined performance family can scale volume performance independent of capacity.
 By using the `sdp` profile, you can create a volume with up to 32 TB capacity and an IOPS value in a range of 100 - 64,000.
 - Select a profile from the _tiered_ profile family when you want to pick a profile where performance scales with capacity of the volume.
 - Select the profile from the _custom_ profile family if your performance requirements don't fall within any of the predefined IOPS tiers.
 When you select the custom profile, you can define your IOPS within a range that depends on the capacity that you specified.

-The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during the select availability release for allowlisted customers.
+The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
 The _custom_ and _tiered_ profiles are available in every region for every customer.

 The following table shows the available storage profiles with their different properties.